carlospnav/5newtechs/README.md

 You have a two-week period to do this, but if you need more time *do not hesitate to ask*.
 When you are finished you don't need to submit a PR, just send us an email and we will analyze your fork.

+Please, do not open pull requests as your code becomes available to other users. *If you open a pull-request your fork will be deleted and you will be automatically disqualified.*